 4. Make the first year as convenient as possible

 For most of the first year, I used a meal delivery service that dropped four meals on my doorstep.
-The meals were healthy and delicious, I looked forward to the meals I chose, it saved me a grocery shopping trip, and most took 30 minutes or less to cook (meaning my husband could even do it!).
+The meals were healthy and delicious, it saved me a grocery shopping trip, and most took 30 minutes or less to cook (meaning my husband could even do it!).

-Maybe you’ve got cooking meals down, but maybe you can get your groceries delivered, hire a cleaning person to scrub your bathroom or kitchen floors, drop your laundry off and have someone else do it, or hire someone to do something else you dislike doing or don’t have time for.
+Maybe you’ve got cooking meals down, but maybe you can get your groceries delivered, hire a cleaning person to scrub your bathroom or kitchen floors, drop your laundry off and have someone else do it, or outsource something else you dislike doing or don’t have time for.

 I know we’re in some tough times right now, so use your resources, ask your partner, and if nothing else, it’s OK to let the mess pile up.
 There’s no shame in that in exchange for some rest.